-- Increase competence and confidence in clinical matters
+- Independence and autonomy in clinical decision making

-- Gain exposure to aspects of practice management
+- Exposure to important elements of practice management

-- Read this article on the TTP Program and its future direction by TTP Steering Committee Chair J. David Richardson, MD, FACS, in the September 2013 issue of the Bulletin.
+- Description of the needs assessment, design, and future direction of the TTP Program by Steering Committee Chair J. David Richardson, MD, FACS, in the September 2013 issue of the Bulletin

-- An excellent overview of the ACS TTP Program is detailed in an article by Dr. Hoyt in the February 2013 issue of the Bulletin.
+- Excellent overview of the ACS TTP Program detailed by Dr. Hoyt in the February 2013 issue of the Bulletin

 Transition to Practice Panel Session Audio Webcast Available

-Make this insightful session part of your Webcast Package!
+Make this insightful session part of your Clinical Congress 2014 MP3 Audio Package!

 To learn more about this new program or to request an application, contact the College at 312-202-5491 or e-mail firstname.lastname@example.org.